mondaycom/vibe/packages/core/docs/vibe-3-changelog.md

 ### Modal

-- Modal no longer have the ability to have a close button due to UX decision
+- Modal no longer have the ability to remove the close button due to UX decision
   - Removed `hideCloseButton` prop which is not needed anymore [codemod]
 - Modal will not render if `show` is false
   - `unmountOnClose` removed, modal will always unmount on close [codemod]

 ### ModalHeader

-- Modal no longer have the ability to have a close button due to UX decision
+- Modal no longer have the ability to remove the close button due to UX decision
   - Removed `hideCloseButton` prop which is not needed anymore [codemod]

 ### RadioButton